 Surrey's PCC has established a forum to maintain oversight of and take key decisions in relation to collaborative arrangements with other police forces and PCCs.
-This includes regular meetings with counterparts from Sussex and with others from the south east region as well as with blue-light partners such as fire and ambulance.
+This includes regular meetings with counterparts from the south east region.

 Partnership Governance

 The PCC has to have a place in the complex partnership landscape in Surrey, particularly given the wider role in community safety and criminal justice.
 The PCC works closely with statutory bodies such as local authorities, the health sector, probation providers, the Health & Well Being Board, Community Safety Partnerships and the Local Criminal Justice Partnership.
 He monitors performance against priorities.
 There are various partnership boards in place which allow the PCC to progress this work.